topojson/topojson/README.md

 ## Implementation

-TopoJSON introduces a new container type, "Topology".
-A Topology contains a map of named `objects`, which represent GeoJSON geometry objects such as polygons and multi-polygons, as well as geometry collections.
+TopoJSON introduces a new container type: "Topology".
+A *topology* contains a map of named `objects`, which represent GeoJSON geometry objects such as polygons and multi-polygons, as well as geometry collections.
 The coordinates for these geometries are stored in the topology's `arcs` array.
 An *arc* is a sequence of points, similar to a line string's coordinates; the arcs are stitched together to form the geometry, rather than storing the coordinates for each object separately.

+### Geometry Objects

-As such, geometry objects in TopoJSON differ from GeoJSON in terms of how their coordinates are specified: any geometry inside a Topology defines its coordinates as a sequence of the Topology's arcs, referenced by zero-based index.
+Geometry objects in TopoJSON are identical to those in GeoJSON, except that a TopoJSON geometry object defines its coordinates as a sequence of the containing topology's arcs, referenced by zero-based index.
 For example, a line string might be defined as

 ```js
 {"type": "LineString", "arcs": [42]}